papipopapu/MultiComplex/README.md

 # multi-complex

-Multic complex numbers allow for fast, machine limit precision differenciation ([e.g.](https://dl.acm.org/doi/abs/10.1145/3378538)), while also being on their own a pretty interesting subject.
+Multi complex numbers allow for fast, machine limit precision differenciation ([e.g.](https://dl.acm.org/doi/abs/10.1145/3378538)), while also being on their own a pretty interesting subject.

 This is a fast, concise, no external dependencies implementation of multicomplex numbers through recursive templating.
 Compiles slow, runs like